Faculty Research

 Current research interest:

-- Dr. Sanders' research interests include work-life interaction, stress, corporate social responsibility, quality of (work) life, teaching in the psychological discipline, and graduate program administration.
-She also strives to promote the dissemination of timely empirical research to empower individuals to make informed decisions about their health, safety, well-being, and work life.
+- Dr. Sanders' research interests include work-life interaction (particularly in academia), graduate training and pedagogy in the psychological discipline, faculty development, and quality of (work) life.
+She promotes the use of empirical research to empower folx to make informed decisions about their work life, well-being, health, and safety.

 Current Research projects: